code-indexer

 • Storage Backends: SQLite and trie-based optimized storage

-• MCP Tools: 20+ specialized tools for code analysis and management
+• MCP Tools: 9 consolidated mega-tools for code analysis and management (replacing 50+ individual tools)

 • Background Cleanup: Automatic cache management and garbage collection